On Air Now

 Beethoven: The Man Revealed with John Suchet 9pm - 10pm

-Ramin Djawadi's music for the epic fantasy series Game Of Thrones is integral to the whole show.
-Huge percussion, sweeping strings and bombastic themes make it a truly exhilarating listen - here's our guide to the best tracks from the first two seasons, which ones you should be downloading, and some pictures of the brand new third season.
+Ramin Djawadi's score for the epic fantasy series Game Of Thrones is integral to its success.
+Huge percussion, sweeping strings and bombastic themes make it a truly exhilarating listen, so here's our guide to some of the best music from the show.

 What better place to start?
 Ramin Djawadi shows himself to be capable of atmospheric and anthemic melodies, and this is fast becoming an iconic soundtrack theme.
 Undoubtedly this is one of the most important TV soundtracks of recent years, and this is the piece that kicks it off.

 Taken from early on in the first season of Game Of Thrones, this moody piece sets a dark tone for the remainder of the action… until some of Djawadi's trademark crashing percussion reminds us just how exciting it can be.

 Using eastern-sounding instrumentation and pitch-sliding strings, there's a definite otherworldly quality at work here.
 It's not an immediately romantic theme, but then nothing is quite as it seems in this show…